kotarou/docs/source/contributed/market-using.md

 contributed:
     name: kotarou
     link: https://github.com/kotarou
-    date: TODO
+    date: 2017-06-16
 ---

 Interacting with the market in Screeps is a great way to improve your economy, but it can be overhwelming to get started.

+This article discusses some basic theory in how to make effective market decisions, as well as outlining some reasons for interacting with the market.

-There are also many mistakes and inefficiences to be avoided in order to maximise your profits.
-This article assumes that you already know how to use `Game.market.createOrder()` and `Game.market.deal()` to interact with the market, and you already have some credits.
+This article assumes that you already know how to use functions like `Game.market.createOrder()` and `Game.market.deal()` to interact with the market, and that you already have some credits.
 For basic market information, or if you do not yet know how to do this, see the article [here](http://docs.screeps.com/market.html).

-This article discusses some basic theory in how to make effective market decisions, as well as why you should even bother.

 ## Why use the market?

-Any player who has a room at or above RCL 6 should consider using the market:
+Any player who has a room at or above RCL 6 should consider using the market, as it can improve your empire in multiple ways:

 ### Economics:
 - If you have labs and lab code working, you can purchase minerals that you would otherwise lack access to in order to run reactions.